instancio/instancio/website/docs/articles/how-to-override-default-settings.md

 ## Configuration precedence

-Since there are three ways to provide configuration, Instancio has the following precedence rules when resolving configuration values.
+Instancio has the following precedence rules when resolving configuration values.
 From lowest to highest:

 - Configuration from `instancio.properties`
+- Configuration from `INSTANCIO_*` environment variables
+- Configuration from `instancio.*` system properties
 - Configuration from `@WithSettings`
 - Configuration from `withSettings()`